theend7/angular_project_solution/readme.md

 Explore each project and library in their respective directories.
 Refer to the individual `README.md` files within each directory for detailed project descriptions, features, and build instructions.

 ## Library Dependencies Patern (This is just an example for now, every library will be explained in detail and its own execution order)
+1. **App-1**:
-1. **library1**: This is the foundational library and must be executed first.
-It sets up essential configurations and provides core functionalities.
+    _LibCommon is the foundational library and must be executed first._ `It sets up essential configurations and provides core functionalities.`
+    _Lib2 depends on `LibCommon`.
+It utilizes functionalities provided by `Lib2` and extends them.
+This library should execute after `LibCommon` has finished its initialization.
+    _Lib3 depends on `Lib2`.
+It utilizes functionalities provided by `Lib3` and extends them.
+This library should execute after `Lib2` has finished its initialization.
+    _Lib1 depends on `Lib3`.
+It utilizes functionalities provided by `Lib1` and extends them.
+This library should execute after `Lib3` has finished its initialization.

 2. **library2**: Depends on `library1`.
 It utilizes functionalities provided by `library1` and extends them.
 This library should execute after `library1` has finished its initialization.